dkwright/arcgis-sentinel-2-change-monitor/README.md

 ### Contains a JSON template for publishing new image services:
     * rest-create-service-s2l2a-template.json
 This template was built using ArcGIS Image Server version 10.9.1 (the latest release of Image Server at the time of creating this repository), and has only been tested with version 10.9.1.

+## Additional Requirements:
+### Access to the Sentinel-2 Data STAC catalog requires installation of the sat-search Python module
+pip install sat-search